-Piano Storytellers is a group piano class for children new to the piano, currently held on Zoom.
-Children in Kindergarten, 1st, 2nd, and 3rd grade can enter the program*.
-Students attend one "core" 40-minute class (3 students) and an optional "extra" 20-minute class (included in tuition) every week.
-The "core" class allows for individual attention and one-on-one feedback, and the larger "extra" class helps reinforce learning while students get more practice in!
+Piano Storytellers is a group piano class for children new to the piano.
+For the Fall 2021 semester, students can enroll in either in-person or Zoom classes.
+Children in Kindergarten, 1st, and 2nd grade can enter the program.
+Students attend one 40-minute class (3-4 students) every week.

 The songs students learn each semester include original music as well as well-known and recognizable songs like "Twinkle Twinkle Little Star," "With a Little Help from My Friends," "Ode to Joy," "Ain't No Sunshine," etc. The songs are interwoven throughout a children's book as a soundtrack - hence enabling the student to be a pianist and a "musical storyteller."
 This approach makes learning and playing the piano all the more fun while allowing students to understand how music is used to express emotions and to help tell a story!

 Through the use of games, solo and group playing, and active listening, children are introduced to proper technique, note-reading, theory, chords and scales, a variety of styles, and vocabulary.

 What else makes this program unique?
 Weekly, online practice videos!
 These videos act as a "practice pal" - it's like the teacher is sitting with the student at the piano, guiding them through the entire practice session.
 Because being a parent = being busy...all the time!
 And kids are busy too.
 It's hard for kids to fit in time to practice, or for parents to have the energy and time to encourage and help them practice.
 And yet, practice is essential to becoming a confident and proficient musician.